County of Santa Barbara

 BESS per the recommendation of the Legislative Program Committee; and

-b) Find that the proposed action is an organizational or administrative activity that will not result in
+b) Find that the proposed action is an organizational or administrative activity that will not

-Environmental Quality Act Guidelines 14 CCR 15378(b)(5).
+under California Environmental Quality Act Guidelines 14 CCR 15378(b)(5).

 BOARD OF SUPERVISORS